Axway/platform-management-docs/content/en/docs/management_guide/organizations/managing_organizations.md

 6. Select **Edit** from the **Actions** menu.
 7. Enter the desired organization name in the **Name** field.
 8. Click **Save**.

-To add a child organization, refer to [Creating an Organization](/docs/management_guide/organizations/creating_an_organization/).

 ## Managing users